HWMooo/FP_GoogleHome/README.md

 -----------------------------------------------------

-Enjoyed the backend until i got stuck.
+Enjoyed the backend
-Couldnt connect server and html/css/script.
+Couldnt connect server and html/css/script initially. functional.

 Enjoyed the frontend.
 Front end - struggles to layer fontawesome icons on top of search bar.